Above: Spring 2016 SIW students enjoying SUNY Day with Congressman Paul Tonko (far left) and President Robert Jones (far right).

 The Semester in Washington is an integral part of the Rockefeller College of Public Affairs and Policy's Department of Political Science.

-Students intern four days a week, take two full courses, and earn fifteen credits toward graduation.
+Students are provided the unique opportunity to live and work in Washington D.C. for one semester.
+This program allows students to complete an internship specific to their career interests and passions for four days a week, take two full courses, and earn fifteen credits toward graduation.
 Six of these credits count toward a major or minor in political science, public policy, and several other majors or minors.
-(Past students have received credits in Communications, Criminal Justice, History, Globalization Studies and other fields.
-These are typically arranged individually.)
+Students who are not in these specific majors or minors have also received credits and are managed individually.

 The Director of the Semester in Washington program, and instructor of both classes taught as part of the program, is Rockefeller College professor Meredith Weiss.
 A specialist in comparative politics with extensive experience in Washington, Weiss has worked both for research institutes and universities there as well as several countries overseas.